-With guidance from our educators, our Preschool children structure their own learning and develop the skills of respectful listening, negotiating, and teamwork.
+With guidance from our experienced Early Childhood teachers and educators, our Preschool children structure their own learning and develop the skills of respectful listening, negotiating, and teamwork.

-Early literacy, numeracy, and science learning experiences are combined with art, drama, dance, design, and physical movement to form the integral components of our Preschool Program.
+Early literacy, numeracy, and inquiry learning experiences are combined with science, art, drama, dance, design, and physical movement to form the integral components of our Preschool Program.
 Working in partnership, our curriculum also celebrates and reflects the histories, cultures, and traditions of our children and their families.

-Children also enjoy specialist lessons in Music, PE, and Chinese and borrow new books each week from our Junior School Library.
-Preschool children participate in the Loreto Junior School biennial Musical, as well as other College events such as Book Week, Mission Day, and Grandparents' Day.
+Children also enjoy specialist lessons in Music, PE, and Chinese, and borrow new books each week from our Junior School Library.
+Preschool children participate in the Loreto Preschool - year 4 musical showcase as well as other College events such as Book Week, Athletics Carnival, ELC - Year 11 art exhibition, and Grandparents' Day.